MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/secure-score-dashboard.md

 >[!IMPORTANT]
 >This feature is available for machines on Windows 10, version  1607 or later.

-#### Minimum baseline configuration setting for Microsoft Defender AV:
+#### Minimum baseline configuration setting for Windows Defender AV:
 A well-configured machine for Windows Defender AV meets the following requirements:

 - Windows Defender AV is reporting correctly